AlexP20000/fablab.projet.PanneauLeds/guide.md

 # Installing
 - Use Raspbian Lite
-- Connect the Raspberry Pi to a monitor and a keyboard
-- Raspberry Pi default login is `pi` and password `raspberry`
+- Connect the Raspberry Pi to a monitor and a keyboard.
+Default login is `pi` and password `raspberry`.
 - Type `sudo raspi-config`
   - Set up your WiFi connection
   - Boot options -> Wait for network (may help us)